argos-ci/jest-puppeteer/README.md

 ### Configure ESLint

-Jest Puppeteer exposes two new globals: `browser`, `page` and `expectPage`.
+Jest Puppeteer exposes two new globals: `browser`, `page`.
 If you want to avoid errors, you can add them to your `.eslintrc.js`:

 ```js
 // .eslintrc.js